impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 It might be instructive to try and reproduce this error.
 In order to do that, I'll need to use the same version of RBENV as the SHA above.
 The easiest way to do that is to edit my PATH so that the first version of RBENV that it encounters is the one in my current directory, *not* the one that's installed (i.e. the one at `/usr/local/bin/rbenv`).
 I can simply do this by prepending any command I enter into the terminal with "PATH='./libexec'".
 Since the `rbenv` file lives in `libexec`, the shell will find the executable there and stop searching before it checks `/usr/local/bin/rbenv`.

 Since the above error was produced when attempting to install Rubinius, that's the same operation I'll attempt to do with the above updated PATH.
 I *could* install Rubinius using a package manager like Homebrew, and if I were actually interested in Rubinius for its own sake, that's what I would do.
-However, since I'm only interested in it because I'm trying to reproduce this error, I decide to use the "Install from source" instructions on [this link](https://github.com/rubinius/rubinius#installing-rubinius) instead.
+However, since I'm only interested in it because I'm trying to reproduce this error, I decide to use the "Install from source" instructions on [this link](https://github.com/rubinius/rubinius#installing-rubinius){:target="_blank" rel="noopener"} instead.

 "Installing from source" means downloading the original code from Github, and running an install command in that codebase.
 The advantage of this is that, before I run the install command, I can roll back to an earlier version of the code, one that more closely matches what the RBENV core team would have been likely to see at the time.
-I can't be 100% sure that it will be the same version they saw at the time, but I can compare the date of [the RBENV issue](https://github.com/rbenv/rbenv/issues/14) (Aug 5, 2011) with the dates of the Rubinius version releases, and I can likely get much, much closer.
+I can't be 100% sure that it will be the same version they saw at the time, but I can compare the date of [the RBENV issue](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"} (Aug 5, 2011) with the dates of the Rubinius version releases, and I can likely get much, much closer.

 I try to clone the repo using the instructions below: